mortenskoett/calculator-madness/README.md

-**OK** grpc/protobuf service for calculation + client calling service **OK** everything in docker + message broker to communicate indirectly with calculation service **OK** make calculation service post progress messages to the message broker create ui facing http server that consumes queue messages from ui
+**OK** grpc/protobuf service for calculation + client calling service **OK** everything in docker + message broker to communicate indirectly with calculation service **OK** make calculation service post progress messages to the message broker create user facing http server that consumes queue messages from ui and sends